canh25xp/GraduationThesis/OUTLINES.md

 ## Functional requirement

-Figure x describes the main and the simplest use case of GecWeb, where only one model is used and no highlight is provided.
+Figure below describes the main and the simplest use case of GecWeb, where only one model is used and no highlight is provided.
 And therefore no system combination is used.

 ```mermaid